Superclass Learning with Representation Enhancement

 Figure 2: Overview of the process of SCLRE.

-SCLRE process the images in the following steps.
+SCLRE processes the images in the following steps.
 The images first generate their representations through a convolutional neural network, then mix with each other in a trainable cross-instance attention module for enhancement.
 After enhancement, the representations are then adjusted according to their superclass labels and the target anchors.

 Enhancement